 Please note that Q1, Q2, Q3, and Q4 refer to the first, second, third, and fourth quarters of the Fiscal Year.
 The City’s Fiscal Year runs from October 1st – September 30th and is denoted by FY.

-It is important to note this measure exceeded the annual target of 26,242 volunteer hours, even without any major volunteer events in the 4th Quarter (i.e. a large special event), and without any one-off major events; such as the Super Bowl in Fiscal Year 2017, that heavily increase the number of volunteer hours.
+It is important to note this measure did not exceed the annual target of 28,177 volunteer hours, mainly due to no major volunteer events in the 4th Quarter (i.e. a large special event), and without any one-off major events; such as the Super Bowl in Fiscal Year 2017, that heavily increase the number of volunteer hours.

 Total volunteer hours include all volunteer hours recorded in the City of Sugar Land volunteer tracking system.

 A volunteer is someone who donates valuable, unpaid time and effort in support of the City of Sugar Land.